buildspace/buildspace-projects/NFT_Collection/en/Section_2/Lesson_3_Dynamically_Generating_NFTs.md

 ✨  Creating the SVG dynamically.
 ------------------

 Check out the variable `string baseSvg` on the contract.
 This looks wild lol.
-Basically, the only piece of our SVG that ever changes is the three-letter word, right?
+Basically, the only piece of our SVG that ever changes is the three-word combo, right?
 So what we do is we create a `baseSvg` variable we can reuse over and over as we create new NFTs.

 We then put all together using: